- Full-time: 3-4 Years

 The Oxford Internet Institute’s graduate degree programmes are a recognised doctoral training pathway in the partnership and our Digital Social Science pathway is provided through two routes, MSc-to-DPhil (known as 1+3) and DPhil-only (known as +3), and is available to students studying part-time as well as those studying full-time.
 Applicants who wish to be considered for 1+3 funding must indicate in their application an interest in pursuing doctoral work and an interest in ESRC funding; applicants considered for the university competition for Grand Union DTP funding will be asked to submit a short research proposal.

 In order to be considered for a Grand Union DTP ESRC studentship, you must select ‘ESRC Grand Union DTP Studentships in Social Sciences’ in the University of Oxford scholarships section of the University’s graduate application form.
-You must complete a Grand Union DTP Application Form and upload it, together with your graduate application form, by 12 noon on 10th January 2020 in order to be considered for nomination for the studentship.
+You must complete a Grand Union DTP Application Form and upload it, together with your graduate application form, in order to be considered for nomination for the studentship.

 Information about ESRC studentships at Oxford can be found on the Grand Union DTP website.
 Please ensure you have read all of the guidance available on the website before completing the ESRC Grand Union DTP Studentship Application Form.
 Questions can be directed to the Grand Union DTP Office.